Financial Planning Process

 Investment advice.
 Do you have investments spread all over the place–your 401(k)/TSP, your spouse’s, an investment account, a savings account, a CD, a 529–and little idea how they all work together?
 We provide a high-level view of your entire portfolio as it exists today and recommend how to tailor it to better meet your goals.
 We can also explain how various investment vehicles and strategies work.

 Retirement Planning.
-Though you are probably still years away from retirement, retirement planning cannot wait until you’re 60.
-We look at when you are likely to achieve financial independence given your current savings and spending goals, and we adjust your plan to get you back on track if necessary.
+Though you might be still years away from retirement, retirement planning cannot wait until you’re only a few years away.
+We look at when you are likely to achieve financial independence given your current level of assets and spending goals, and we adjust your plan to help you get there on your terms and timing.

 Tax Planning Strategies.
 We want you to understand your taxes and how they interact with the rest of your finances.
 We also look for ways to minimize current and future income taxes as a part of your overall financial planning picture.
 A knowledge of your tax situation will help guide strategy for investing, income, philanthropy.
 We coordinate with your tax professional to make sure your tax decisions work well with the rest of your financial plan.

 Survivor Benefit Plan (SBP) Analysis.
 For servicemembers and their families approaching retirement, deciding whether or not to select the SBP is a major decision that can be worth hundreds of thousands of dollars over military retirement.
 We work with you to determine your needs, compare against other life insurance strategies, and give you the confidence you need to make the right choice for your individual circumstances.